awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

 1. Run the following command to create a patch baseline for Windows named `Production-Baseline`\.
 This patch baseline approves patches for a production environment seven days after they are released\.
 That is, we have tagged the patch baseline is tagged to indicate that it is for a production environment\.
 **Note**
-The `OperatingSystem` parameter and `PatchFilters` vary depending on the operating system of the instances the patch baseline applies to\.
+The `OperatingSystem` parameter and `PatchFilters` vary depending on the operating system of the target instances the patch baseline applies to\.
 For more information, see [OperatingSystem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-OperatingSystem) and [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html)\.

 ------
 #### [ Linux ]